freeradical13/freeradical13.github.io/index.md

 A set of cells in the right atrium called the pacemaker (or [Sinoatrial Node][]) sets the rate and timing when cardiac muscles contract together (coupled through gap junctions).
 Impulses from the sinoatrial node are delayed at the [Atrioventricular Node][] to allow emptying of the atria completely before passing the signals on through bundle branches and Purkinje fibres throughout the rest of the heart.

-The [Epinephrine][] hormone (or Adrenaline, or the fight-or-flight response) secreted by the adrenal glands speeds up the pacemaker, as does an increase in temperature.

 An [electrocardiogram][] (or ECG, or EKG) graphs electrical current over time measuring cardiac muscle electrical impulses as they reach the skin via body fluids.

 [Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.